 Backend APIs, typed end-to-end, paged for production.

 APIs that survive contact with real traffic.
-Typed from the database row to the React component, paginated by default, idempotent where it matters, instrumented so you can see what they're doing in production.
+Typed from the database row to the frontend component, paginated by default, idempotent where it matters, instrumented so you can see what they're doing in production.
 We build backends to be boring on purpose.

 What we build

-• Types that cross the wire
+Types that cross the wire

-• Pagination as a primitive
+Pagination as a primitive

 Cursor-based pagination on every list endpoint by default.
 No `?page=N` math that breaks when data inserts mid-scroll.
 Infinite scroll, table pagination, and exports all run through the same primitive.

-• Idempotency on writes that matter
+Idempotency on writes that matter

 Payment-shaped operations (charges, sends, signups with side effects) accept an idempotency key and dedupe at the database level.
 Retries are safe by construction, not by hope.

-• Background jobs with retries
+Background jobs with retries

-BullMQ on Redis for the queue, with explicit retry policies, backoff schedules, and dead-letter handling.
+A queue layer with explicit retry policies, backoff schedules, and dead-letter handling.
 Long-running work doesn't block requests; failed jobs surface in observability instead of disappearing.

-• Authentication and authorization, separated
+Authentication and authorization, separated

 Auth proves who; authz proves what they're allowed to do.
 Two layers, two test surfaces.
 The most common security bug in B2B SaaS is conflating them; we don't.

-• Observability that survives production
+Observability that survives production

 Structured logs at every API boundary, traces across the request → job → DB → external API chain, and dashboards you can actually read at 2am.
 We instrument what we ship; you see what's happening.